-Key Considerations/Impacts: The expanded right-of-way will be a consideration, potentially requiring property impacts.
+Key Considerations/Impacts: If the current centerline of the roadway is kept, then right-of-way may be an issue west of Robbins Avenue, at least on one side of the roadway.
+However, the total dimensions of this option will fit within the current right-of-way, if the centerline is shifted.
 The sidepath may have will benefit bicyclist and pedestrians both.
 No extra pedestrian project is necessary on 3rd as this option provides for both the bicycle and pedestrian modes.
-Design consideration should be given for crossing a driveway or roadway, likely less impact than a sidewalk (no ramps).
+Design considerations, such as storm drainage, should be given for crossing a driveway or roadway, likely less impact than a sidewalk (no ramps required).